Russell Davies

 Robert Russell Davies (born 5 April 1946) is a British journalist and broadcaster.

 Davies was born in Barmouth, North Wales.
 He attended Manchester Grammar School, according to his own statement on a November 2010 Brain of Britain programme.
 Also according to the programme, his grandfather was a mole-catcher.
 During his time at MGS (1957–64) he acted in dramatic society productions and was appointed school vice-captain.

 He gained a scholarship to St John's College, Cambridge, and was awarded a first class degree in Modern and Mediaeval Languages in 1967, but soon abandoned his post-graduate studies in German literature when the opportunity arose to tour with the Cambridge Footlights revue.
 During his time in Cambridge, he contributed topical cartoons to the news pages of Varsity, the undergraduate newspaper, under the pseudonym Dai.

+In 1970, Davies co-starred with fellow Footlights alumni Pete Atkin, Clive James and Julie Covington across three London Weekend Television series.
+The Party's Moving On and What Are You Doing After the Show? were revue-style shows, featuring original music written by Atkin and James along with sketches and commentary.
+Think Twice focused on discussion of the arts between Davies and co-host Clive James.
+He appeared on Atkin's first album Beware of the Beautiful Stranger playing tuba, and also on Covington's first album The Beautiful Changes playing tuba and trumpet.

+In 1970, Davies co-starred in the BBC comedy series Don't Ask Us, alongside Richard Stilgoe and Maureen Lipman.

-As a journalist, Davies worked as a film and television critic for The Observer and The Sunday Times, features writer and sports columnist for The Daily Telegraph and The Sunday Telegraph, a caricaturist for The Times Literary Supplement and was a deputy editor of Punch.
+He felt limited by his early acting credits, a string of comedy roles offered by his agent.
+To diversify his career, he found fulfilling work as a writer and presenter.
+Davies became a film and television critic for The Observer and The Sunday Times, and contributed features and sports columns for The Daily Telegraph and The Sunday Telegraph, caricatures for The Times Literary Supplement and was a deputy editor of Punch.
 He edited Kenneth Williams's diaries and letters for publication, despite being the target of Williams's acid pen in those same diaries.
 He regularly appeared on television in the 1980s, presenting Saturday Review for BBC2.